-Sheila M. Cesarano is a partner in the Miami office of Shutts & Bowen LLP and Co-Chair of the Labor and Employment Practice Group.
+Sheila M. Cesarano is a partner in the Fort Lauderdale office of Shutts & Bowen LLP and Co-Chair of the Labor and Employment Practice Group.

 A Martindale-Hubbell AV® rated attorney, Sheila has been listed among the Best Lawyers in America® in Labor & Employment Law and was recently named by the Daily Business Review as one of the Top 20 Women in Law.
 She’s Florida Bar Board Certified in Labor and Employment Law and an arbitrator with the American Arbitration Association.

 Sheila has more than 35 years of experience defending Fortune 100 companies in and out of court and has represented some of the nation’s largest employers in labor and employment cases in Florida.
 She began her career as a trial lawyer with the National Labor Relations Board and has since represented major national clients, including Target, L’Oréal, Macy’s, Lancome, and Burger King, among others.

 Sheila is experienced in defending employers in discrimination matters, including race, sex, national origin, sexual harassment, pregnancy, religion, age, and disability, as well as retaliation.
 She also defends hotels, restaurants and other commercial enterprises in accessibility cases brought under the Americans with Disabilities Act.

 Sheila advises employers on workplace issues and works to prevent problems that may lead to litigation, including:

 She has handled labor and employment matters for various clients including retail manufacturers, hotels, restaurants, department stores, contractors, transportation companies, cruise lines, schools, financial institutions, airlines, insurance companies and health care providers.